project-gemmi/gemmi/docs/cif-parser.rst

 CIF Parser
 ##########

-This section covers reading CIF files on a syntactic level.
+This section covers working with CIF files on a syntactic level.

 Higher-level functions that understand semantics of: